 COURSE TITLE COURSE NUMBER PREREQUISITES CREDITS SEMESTER TAKEN GRADE

-GENERAL EDUCATION REQUIREMENTS 23
+, GENERAL EDUCATION REQUIREMENTS 23

 College Composition I: Expository Writing and Research ENG 101 Appropriate scores on English placement tests or C- or better in ENG 095 or C- or better in ENG 097 and ENG 098, or C- or better in ENG 096 or ENG 099.
 3

 College Composition II: Writing about Literature ENG 102 English 101 with a grade of C- or higher 3

 Introduction to Microeconomics (B) ECN 102 ECN 100 with a grade of C- or better or eligible for MTH 095 3

 Social Science Elective (B) 3

 Statistics (D) or Mathematics for Business Decisions MTH 142 BUS 170 MTH 095 with a grade of C- or better or adequate score on the Mathematics Placement Examination CSI 111, BUS 115 or BUS 215, Eligibility for MTH 095 3

-Laboratory Science (D) 4
+Laboratory Science Elective (D) 4

-Laboratory Science (D) 4
+Laboratory Science Elective (D) 4

 PROGRAM REQUIREMENTS 40-41

 Principles of Accounting I ACC 111 Eligibility for MTH 085 4

 Principles of Accounting II ACC 112 ACC 111 4

 Professional Etiquette BUS 112 1

 Money Management BUS 114 Eligibility for MTH 085 1

 Computer Applications or Computer Concepts w/Applications BUS 115 CSI 111 Eligibility for ENG 101 3-4

 Business Law LAW 211 3

 Principles of Management or Human Resource Management MGT 230 MGT 231 3

 Principles of Retailing MKT 110 3

 Field Experience MKT 211 MKT 110 6

 Principles of Advertising MKT 226 3

 Customer Service & Sales MKT 227 3

 Principles of Marketing MKT 240 3

-Business Elective 3
+Business Elective 1 3

 Total Credits 63-64

-The Retail Management Career Option provides a foundation for careers in retail-store management.
-The program includes a six-credit field experience that often becomes the basis for full-time employment after graduation.
-Upon graduating from this program, students will be able to draw upon an actual retail experience, apply the marketing concept, define traditional functions of management and their contribution to strategic planning, calculate business statistical data and quantify a variety of other business data, discern informative and persuasive speaking and define and execute the principles of retailing, advertising and customer service/sales.
+he Retail Management Career Opion provides a foundation for caeers in retail-store management. he program includes a six-credit eld experience that often becomes he basis for full-time employment fter graduation.
+Upon graduating rom this program, students will be ble to draw upon an actual retail xperience, apply the marketing oncept, define traditional funcions of management and their ontribution to strategic planning, alculate business statistical data nd quantify a variety of other busiess data, discern informative and ersuasive speaking and define and xecute the principles of retailing, dvertising and customer service/ ales.